About Jim Rose

 Renwick Gallery, Smithsonian American Art Museum, Washington, D.C.; Racine Art Museum, Racine, Wisconsin; Mesa Contemporary Arts, Mesa, Arizona; The Museum of Arts and Design, New York, New York; John Michael Kohler Art Center, Sheboygan, Wisconsin; Kohler Company, Kohler, Wisconsin; Milwaukee Art Museum, Milwaukee, Wisconsin; Society for Contemporary Craft, Pittsburgh, Pennsylvania; Arkansas Arts Center, Little Rock, Arkansas; Carnegie Museum of Art, Pittsburgh, Pennsylvania; Indiana State Museum and Historic Sites, Indianapolis, Indiana; The Chipstone Foundation, Fox Point, Wisconsin; Museum of Wisconsin Art, West Bend, Wisconsin.

 Note for the record.
-The original website for Jim’s business, jimrosefurniture dot com, was never surrendered to Jim by Suzanne Rose during their acrimonious divorce.
+Jim’s original website, jimrosefurniture dot com, was never surrendered to Jim by Suzanne Rose during their acrimonious divorce.
 This is despite a court order that Jim should have sole control of his website.
-Suzanne demanded an astronomical dollar amount in return for the site, which was in no way merited.
-Suzanne Rose jealously hung onto control of his website, as she had attempted to control Jim himself; it was one more way to marginalize his brilliance and stifle his gentle soul.
-Instead of fighting for the website, or paying the ransom for its control, he made the decision to abandon that web property and move on.
+Suzanne demanded an absurd and astronomical ransom for the site, and jealously hung onto it’s control, as she had attempted to control Jim himself.
+This was a way to marginalize his brilliance and stifle his gentle soul.

 Go to: Home | Furniture | Structures | Constructs | Memorial Wall

-Copyright 2024, Anne Rose, all rights reserved.
+Copyright 2025, Anne Rose, all rights reserved.